 We are always looking for talented educators!
-We are now accepting applications for 2017-18 for certified faculty, support staff and substitute teachers.
 Please submit your resume and application for future consideration.

 Interested in a teaching position at John Rex Elementary School?